aa3025/aa3025.github.io/ai_marker/marking_scheme_example.md

 2. Make sure that the work submitted corresponds to the assignment brief, if not (i.e. wrong script submitted, obvious plagiarism, traces of AI being used unethically), give zero mark straight away.
 3. Do not assume that you need to invent anything on behalf of the student, i.e. do not fill in the gaps in their submission.
 3. Apply the Marking Scheme criteria listed below in the tables for each section or question.
-4. Reference specific evidence from the PDF (page/paragraph).
+4. Reference specific evidence from the student's submitted PDF (page/paragraph).
 5. Calculate marks precisely based on the marking scheme criteria.
 Identify gaps in student's work and apply critique approach thoroughly.
 Each mark must be backed up by the exact compliance to this marking scheme!
 6. Total mark above 70 must be rarely given, only for outstanding work!
 Avoid using words like "outstanding", exceptional", "highly professional" etc in your feedback if full marks (or very high marks) are not given for the full assignment.
 7. If marks are deduced for any section, the feedback must be given why the mark is deduced for that section/question.